ConorReynolds/botc-script-tool/README.md

 viewport, lets you view all of the characters (including customs if you’ve imported any) in one list and filter them by their name and type.

+You can undo up to ten previous changes with Ctrl+Z. (There is no redo feature yet.)

 Importing directly from [bloodstar](https://www.bloodstar.xyz/) is supported.
 Characters are added in the order they appear on the script and are not SAO sorted.
 The tool should mostly handle the night order you create in bloodstar,